-It’s ridiculously easy to copy a job description from another business, so if you’re reading this article, it means that you’ve chosen a better way: writing it yourself.
+It's ridiculously easy to copy a job description from another business, so if you're reading this article, it means that you've chosen a better way: writing job descriptions yourself.

-Using a copied or slightly revised job description automatically means average quality candidates because it’s not tailored to the real needs of your business.
-On the other hand, creating a custom, engaging and effective job description that describes a perfect candidate for your business will attract better talent.
+Using a copied or slightly revised job description automatically means average quality candidates because it's not tailored to the real needs of your business.
+On the other hand, creating custom, engaging, and effective job descriptions that describe perfect candidates for your business will attract better talent.
 Why?
 Because hiring the best talent begins with attracting the right talent.

-Obviously, a great job description here is key, so with a bit of effort, you can create a job description that combines the reality of the position, markets your business, and outlines the necessary skills, and describes the organizational culture.
+Obviously, great job descriptions are key, so with a bit of effort, you can create job descriptions that combine the reality of the position, market your business, outline the necessary skills, and describe the organizational culture.

 Let's get straight to the business: a great job title has these qualities: